numerodix/mmalloc/README.md

 Allocations are aligned at 16 byte boundaries.

+A mutex is used to ensure exclusive access to shared data structures.

 Most obvious shortcomings:
 - Blocks are sized according to the size requested instead of using more reusable powers-of-2 sizes.
 - When picking a block from the free list the first block big enough is chosen, with no effort to find one that is optimal size for the request.
-- The implementation is not thread safe.

-The implementation is functional enough to run some single threaded programs with it, eg. ls, ps, cat, hostname, uname:
+The implementation is functional enough to run both single threaded and multi threaded programs with it, eg. ls, ps, cat, hostname, uname, javac:

 ```
-$ ./runprogram uname -a
+$ ./runprogram ls
 ```

 The code was developed in a test driven style.
 Run the tests with: